webaitio/API/README.md

 ## voolerGROUP
 **VoolerGROUP** is cloudbased, mobileready WebRTC solution for different use cases.
 VoolerGROUP is based on **rooms** and **roles**.
 VoolerGROUP takes care about configuration models, keys, tokens, sessions and other variables behind the scenes.

 To build your own client application based on voolerGROUP, you can simply embed room in your website.
-Embedding is not suitable for iOS.
+WebRTC is not working with Safari, you can select how to handle iOS (for example, offer App Store link).

-In more advance needs, we offer also more powerful REST API, please ask.
+In more advance needs, we offer more powerful REST API, please ask.

 ## Definitions